-Section 1 - Dismissal Defined

-Dismissal is the termination of a tenured faculty member at any time or of a non-tenured faculty member before the end of the contract term of employment.
-Dismissal does not include the non-reappointment of a non-tenured faculty member (see Chapter II) or separation from the university as a result of suspension, resignation or retirement (see Chapter V, Parts B-D).

-Section 2 - Grounds for Dismissal

-The only grounds for dismissal are those specified in this section.
+Chapter 5, Page 28 CHAPTER V 1 2 SEPARATION FROM THE UNIVERSITY 3 PART A - DISMISSAL 4 5 Section 1 - Dismissal Defined 6 Dismissal is the termination of a tenured faculty member at any time or of a non-tenured faculty member before the end of the contract term of employment.
+Dismissal does not 7 8 include the non-reappointment of a non-tenured faculty member (see Chapter II) or 9 separation from the university as a result of suspension, resignation or retirement (see 10 Chapter V, Parts B-D).
+Section 2 - Grounds for Dismissal 11 12 The only grounds for dismissal are those specified in this section. a.

-a.
 Adequate cause.
-Adequate cause for dismissal may be found to exist in the following categories: (1) professional incompetence; (2) serious departure from appropriate professional role (see Chapter I, Part C); and (3) failure to perform university duties as provided in the faculty member's contract, whether due to volition or physical/mental dysfunction.
+Adequate cause for dismissal may be found to exist in the following 13 14 categories: (1) professional incompetence; (2) serious departure from appropriate 15 professional role (see Chapter I, Part C); and (3) failure to perform university duties as provided in the faculty member's contract, whether due to volition or 16 physical/mental dysfunction.
+17 18 b.

-b.
 Discontinuation of a department, school, or program.
-The decision to discontinue a department, school, or program rests with the Board of Trustees upon recommendation by the president.
-The president shall consult with the Faculty Senate prior to making such recommendation.
-Among those questions to be addressed by the president before the Faculty Senate shall be: (1) the basis upon which discontinuation of the program, department or school was deemed necessary, and (2) whether discontinuation, though necessary, requires any faculty member to be dismissed.
-If a faculty member's program, department, or school has been discontinued, the university shall make reasonable efforts to place the faculty member in other suitable employment within the university before deciding to dismiss the person from university employment.
-When possible, placement shall be in a vacant faculty position similar to that discontinued, but if that is not possible, then placement may be offered in other faculty positions or in vacant administrative or staff positions, provided the faculty member is qualified for any such position.
-If more than one position is available for which the faculty member is qualified, he or she shall be allowed to state a preference for a new position.
-If placement in another position would be facilitated by a reasonable period of training, the university shall offer financial and other support for that purpose.
+The decision to discontinue a 19 department, school, or program rests with the Board of Trustees upon 20 recommendation by the president.
+The president shall consult with the Faculty 21 Senate prior to making such recommendation.
+Among those questions to be addressed by the president before the Faculty Senate shall be: (1) the basis upon 22 23 which discontinuation of the program, department or school was deemed necessary, 24 and (2) whether discontinuation, though necessary, requires any faculty member to be 25 dismissed.
+If a faculty member's program, department, or school has been discontinued, the university shall make reasonable efforts to place the faculty member 26 27 in other suitable employment within the university before deciding to dismiss the 28 person from university employment.
+When possible, placement shall be in a vacant 29 faculty position similar to that discontinued, but if that is not possible, then placement 30 may be offered in other faculty positions or in vacant administrative or staff positions, provided the faculty member is qualified for any such position.
+If more than one 31 32 position is available for which the faculty member is qualified, he or she shall be allowed to state a preference for a new position.
+If placement in another position 33 would be facilitated by a reasonable period of training, the university shall offer 34 35 financial and other support for that purpose. c.

-c.
 Financial Exigency.
-As used herein, a "financial exigency" exists within the university when lack of expendable funds forces the university to curtail aspects of its academic program to an extent that selected faculty members must be dismissed, as that term is defined and used in this chapter.
+As used herein, a "financial exigency" exists within the 36 37 university when lack of expendable funds forces the university to curtail aspects of its academic program to an extent that selected faculty members must be dismissed, as exigency, the university shall make reasonable efforts to reduce expenditures in every other way, including curtailing hiring of new faculty, non-reappointment that term is defined and used in this chapter.

-(1) Before determining that faculty shall be dismissed on account of a financial exigency, the university shall make reasonable efforts to reduce expenditures in every other way, including curtailing hiring of new faculty, non-reappointment of faculty, and encouraging early retirement.
+Before determining that faculty shall be dismissed on account of a financial of faculty, and encouraging early retirement.